 In this guide, we look at how to make elements span across columns inside the multi-column (multicol) container and how to control how the columns are filled.

-column-span with a value of
+column-span property with a value of

-Any descendant element of the multicol container may become a spanner including both direct and indirect children.
+Any descendant element of the multicol container may be turned into a spanner, including both direct and indirect children.
 For example, a heading nested directly inside the container could become a spanner, as could a heading nested inside a

 In the example below, the

 column-span: all and spans all of the columns.

 In this second example, the heading is inside an

 <article> element, yet still spans the content as expected.